 PDR is covered under your comprehensive insurance policy.
-There aren’t generally any out of pocket expenses including not paying a deductible.
+Usually there aren’t any out of pocket expenses, including insurance deductibles, required for PDR services.
 For hail damage that isn’t covered by an insurance policy call to request a Free Estimate.

 No. A hail repair claim will not cause your insurance rates to increase.
 Hail damage is covered under comprehensive auto insurance and it is considered an “Act of God.”
 This means that it is something that you had no control over and you are not held responsible for the hail damage to your vehicle.